Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/act-as-account-does-not-have-permissions-create-items-this-folder.md

 The Microsoft Remote Connectivity Analyzer sends a CreateItem XML/HTTP request to the Exchange Web Services service using the Exchange Web Services API to create a test item in a mailbox or public folder.
 When an access denied error status message is present in the response, the Microsoft Remote Connectivity Analyzer generates the following error:

-"ErrorCreateItemAccessDenied, the Act As Account does not have permissions to create items in this folder."
+"ErrorCreateItemAccessDenied, the Act As Account doesn't have permissions to create items in this folder."

 The Microsoft Remote Connectivity Analyzer uses the [CreateItem Operation](https://go.microsoft.com/fwlink/?linkid=161972) of Exchange Web Services to create a mail message in a mailbox or public folder to test whether the account specified has permissions to write to the specified folder.